Repair or reinstall Windows Update

 You might have to restart your computer for changes to take effect.

-This option now works in all supported Windows versions (from XP to 8.1).
+Automated troubleshooter works in all supported Windows versions (from XP to 8.1).

 First thing to try is to open Microsoft's How do I reset Windows Update components page.